onema/LambdaMailer/README.md

 Description
 -----------

-Serverless application to send emails using SES and Lambda.
+Serverless application to send emails using SES, lambda and Scala.

 The project defines three lambda functions (mailer, bouce, and forwarder) and a dynamodb table to keep track of bounces and complaints.